Consumer Medicine Information

 This leaflet answers some common questions about quinapril.
 It does not contain all

 the available information.
 It does not take the place of talking to your doctor or

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using this medicine against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking

+this medicine against the benefits they expect it will have for you.

-Keep this leaflet with your medicine.
-You may want to read it again.
+You may need to read it again.

 What this medicine is used for

 body.
 Your blood pressure may be different at different times of the day and may be

 affected by how busy or worried you are.
-You have hypertension when your blood
+You have high blood pressure when your blood

 pressure stays higher than is needed, even when you are calm and relaxed.

-There are usually no symptoms of hypertension.
+There are usually no symptoms of high blood pressure.
 The only way of knowing that

 If high blood pressure is not treated it can lead to serious health problems, including

 stroke, heart disease and kidney failure.